Easy Code - Visual Assembler

 FILES AND FOLDERS

 Easy Code is distributed in a zip file which includes the files listed below.
-Sub-directories in noted bold font.
+Main subfolders in noted bold font.

 Bin